himani1001/My-Book-Collection/README.md

 ## 🚀 Description

-The Book Collection App is a web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to keep track of books they want to read, are currently reading, and have already read.
-This project is designed to help book lovers organize and manage their book collections efficiently.
+The Book Collection App is a web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows me to keep track of books I want to read, are currently reading, and have already read.
+This project is designed to help me organise and manage my book collection efficiently.

 ## Table of Contents